Acid Reflux Or Heartburn? These Natural Remedies Might Just Do The Trick

 Got a jar of pickles in the fridge?
 The juice in the jar might just be the answer to your heartburn.
 For the same reason that some scientists believe acidic food may actually help with acid reflux symptoms, drinking pickle juice may signal the body to stop producing stomach acid, thereby reducing symptoms.
 Although the science isn't quite there on this remedy, many people swear by it.

 Acid reflux is a common complaint that affects millions of Americans every day, so it's nice to know that there are some diet and lifestyle changes that can help reduce pain and inflammation.
 Just make sure to always talk to your doctor before you make any changes to your diet or lifestyle, especially if you have a chronic health problem or you're on any medication.
+New onset acid reflux or difficult to control reflux, especially when there may be other symptoms, may be an indication for an upper endoscopy (examination with a camera into your upper gastrointestinal tract); so be sure to keep your doctor updated on your symptoms.

 Want to learn more about foods that fight acid reflux?
 Check out this anti-inflammatory guide to avoiding heartburn.